sncosmo/SNData/docs/source/index.rst

 ----------------

 **SNData** is designed to provide as consistent of an interface as possible across surveys.
-However, this is not always possible as the data products made available by different surveys can vary wildly in their format.
 The *Getting Started* guides are intended to help you get up and running quickly and to familiarize you with the general **SNData** interface.
-Additional API documentation is provided for each individual dataset to highlight any (very) minor deviations a particular survey or data release may have from the rest of the package.
+Additional API documentation is provided for each individual data set to highlight any (very) minor deviations a particular survey or data release may have from the rest of the package.

 Available Data